 An appealing 404 page offers you a chance to connect visitors with your brand and create an awesome user-experience that leaves them searching through your entire website.

-In this article, we share some of our favorite 404 pages used by top brands, strategies they apply to increase sales, and how you can optimize your error pages for higher conversions, too.
+In this article, I’ll share my favorite 404-pages used by top brands, strategies they apply to increase sales, and how you can optimize your error pages for higher conversions, too.

 Links can go bad over time.
 Products get removed, pages get deleted, or there is a change to a website’s structure.